koswald/VBScript/docs/VBScriptClasses.md

 | Method | ViewMarkdown | None | N/A | Opens the markdown document with the default viewer. |

 ## EncodingAnalyzer
-Provides various properties to analyze a file's encoding
+Provides various properties to analyze a file's encoding.

+FOR ILLUSTRATION PURPOSES ONLY.
+The algorithm used assumes that there is a Byte Order Mark, which in many cases is a very bad assumption.

 Usage example
 ```vb
 With CreateObject("VBScripting.Includer")